 What Is a K-1 Visa?

-A K-1 fiancé(e) visa allows the engaged partner of a U.S. citizen to enter the United States, as long as the couple gets married no more than 90 days later.
+A K-1 visa – also called a fiancé Visa – allows the engaged partner of a U.S. citizen to enter the United States, as long as the couple gets married no more than 90 days later.
 The newly married spouse can then apply for permanent residence (a “green card”) based on marriage.

 Is the K-1 Visa Right for Me?

-In some cases it might make sense to skip the fiancé(e) visa process altogether and go straight to getting married and applying for a green card.
+In some cases it might make sense to skip the fiancé visa process altogether and go straight to getting married and applying for a green card.
 This decision depends on where you are living, how long you wish to wait to be together, and various other circumstances.
-For more details, see our guide to differences between K-1 visas and marriage green cards.
+For more details, see our guide to differences between fiancé visas and marriage green cards.

 The K-1 visa allows a U.S. citizen to sponsor their fiancé to come to the United States.
 Both partners must have the intention to get married within 90 days after the sponsored fiancé arrives in the United States from abroad.